cs-4241-26a/cs-4241-26a.github.io/README.md

 LLM Use
 ---
-The use of LLMs for significant code generation is not allowed, and any minor use of LLMs should be disclosed in the README of individual assignments.
+The use of LLMs for significant code generation is not allowed, and any minor use of LLMs (code completion etc.) should be disclosed in the README of individual assignments.
 This class is an opportunity to learn the underlying technologies of the web, please don't use shortcuts that don't involve research (looking up how to do things online) or collaboration (reaching out to fellow students and course staff for help).
 If you have questions about what would cross the line on LLM use, please ask in the Discord.

 Acknowledgements
 ---